18F/18f.gsa.gov/_posts/2022-09-12-creating-a-culture-of-innovation.md

 - _"Non-linear"_
 - _"Having an open mind"_

 Although _innovation_ is often paired with the word _digital_, none of the definitions we heard are specific to digital innovations or technology at all!
-We learned to define innovation as looking for new ways to approach old situations.
+We learned to define innovation as looking for new ways to approach familiar situations.

 ### What innovation looks like